zkLinkProtocol/zklink-docs/docs/developer/terminology.md

 zkLink supports nonstandard ERC20 token, which refers to those that transaction fees might be charged to transfer-out or  transfer-in.
 For example, when Alice transfers 100 tokens to Bob, for nonstandard ERC20 tokens, 101 tokens might deducted from Alice's account (1% transaction fees included).
 In all cases the increase of L2 balance is subject to L1 contract: for example, Alice deposits 100 nonstandard ERC20 token but zkLink contract receives only 95, Alice's L2 account balance will be added by 95.

-If a token exists in zkLink L1 contract but is not recorded on L2, users can still deposit this token to L2 but can not transfer or swap, and can only Withdraw or ForcedExit this token to L1.

 The same kind of token on different chains is encoded with the same tokenId on L2, such as USDT on Ethereum and USDT on BSC, despite their different chains and contract address, they share the same L2 tokenId.